Skip to content

 WARNING

 Documentation comment support is not enabled by default.
-To enable it, use the --with-doc-comments CLI flag.
+To enable it, use the --with-doc-comments CLI flag or with_doc_comments config field.

 Documentation comments (a.k.a. doc comments) are denoted by ## and can be used anywhere in the document.
 They are intended to replace the meta/parameter_meta sections found in structs, tasks, and workflows.